gsumalo/nlp_101/README.md

    output directory
 1. Run CMake pointing to the location where the directory source is located.
    For instance, you can do it with `cmake -DCMAKE_BUILD_TYPE=Release source`.
 1. Run the build process.
-For instance, you can do it with `cmake -build .`.
+For instance, you can do it with `cmake --build .`.

 As a result of a successful build, you will get two binaries (ommiting the .exe extension for simplicity):